 Below are tools for helping you make your decision.

 Already know you want to waive SHIP?
 See waiver requirements.
-Waiver application for fall 2021 will be available on May 3, 2021.
+The online waiver application for Spring 2022 will be available on December 1, 2021.

 Am I eligible to waive SHIP enrollment?